-The Chancellor or Chancellor's designee can pursue an informal resolution in accordance with APM-150, which may include discipline and/or other corrective or remedial measures.
+The supervisor or appropriate administrative authority may propose an informal resolution in accordance with APM-150, which may include discipline and/or other corrective or remedial measures.
+The proposed informal resolution and its terms will be reviewed by the Chancellor's designee for approval.
 Informal resolution can be achieved at any time prior to the final imposition of dismissal or corrective action.